 The best medicines for TMJ pain are over-the-counter painkillers and anti-inflammatories, such as Tylenol and ibuprofen.
 In some extreme circumstances, a dentist may prescribe something stronger, but even then it's likely to be a prescription ibuprofen, not opioid painkiller.

-The best thing to be done for TMJ, at first, is to try all the at-home remedies: the painkillers, the stretching, the hot and cold.
+The first course of treatment for TMJ painis to try all the at-home remedies: the painkillers, the stretching, the hot and cold.

 If that doesn't work, your next step would be to see a dentist.
 Most likely they will recommend a mouthguard that will stop you from grinding your teeth when you sleep.
 They might also recommend physical therapy as well as talk therapy to work through your stress: much teeth grinding is caused by stress.